ibrencsics/hackathon/README.md

 ## Value Proposition

  * Certificates on paper may be faked or get lost.
 Keeping certificates on hyperledger provides for a single point of truth where credentials are kept.
-Privacy is assured as no one can read Jane's records without her consent, i.e. without an one-time key Jane will generate for the requestor.
+* Privacy is assured as no one can read Angels's records without her consent, i.e. without an one-time key Angel will generate for the requestor.